 This is the third blog of a series in which we will provide some insight into SUSE Linux Enterprise product development.
-You will get a first-hand overview of SUSE and SLE products: from what the engineering team do to tackle the challenges coming from the increasing pace of open source projects, to dealing with new requirements from our customers, and partners and dealing also with business-related constraints.
+You will get a first-hand overview of SUSE, the SLE products, what the engineering team do to tackle the challenges coming from the increasing pace of open source projects, and the new requirements from our customers, partners and business-related constraints.

 How SUSE builds its Enterprise Linux distribution:

-Whether you are a long-term SUSE customer, or a new SUSE customer, a SUSE partner, an openSUSE fan or an open source enthusiast, we hope you will find these blogs interesting, helpful and informative.
+Whether you are a long-term SUSE customer, a new SUSE customer, a SUSE partner, or just an openSUSE fan or open source enthusiast, we hope you will find these blogs interesting and informative.

 It would be great if open source projects in general had support for all desired and dreamt-up features immediately.
 If there were no bugs, and no known security issues, then we could deploy our systems without being concerned about updates or the risk of potential regressions.
 In fact, software always has bugs and security issues that must be addressed.
 In addition, new features and functionality are being continuously developed, enhanced and optimised.